 The Governing Council sets the strategic direction for NEST.
-Council members will help to build NEST’s capacity to conduct and disseminate policy-relevant research, and will serve as ambassadors for NEST, promoting its activities inside and outside of Western University.
+Council members will help to build NEST’s capacity to conduct and disseminate policy-and practice-relevant research, and will serve as ambassadors for NEST, promoting its activities inside and outside of Western University.

 The Governing Council’s main responsibilities include:

 - helping to coordinate NEST’s research activities, educational plans, and dissemination activities;

 - helping to identify new opportunities for collaborative research and for knowledge exchange with policy makers and practitioners;

 - promoting educational opportunities for students, postdoctoral fellows, and community researchers;